Advanced search

 The frequency of the following side effects is not known (frequency cannot be estimated from the available data).

 • Bone problems.
-Some patients taking combination antiretroviral medicines such as Descovy may develop a bone disease called osteonecrosis (death of bone tissue caused by loss of blood supply to the bone).
+Some patients taking combination antiretroviral medicines such as Emtricitabine/Tenofovir Alafenamide Gilead may develop a bone disease called osteonecrosis (death of bone tissue caused by loss of blood supply to the bone).
 Taking this type of medicine for a long time, taking corticosteroids, drinking alcohol, having a very weak immune system, and being overweight, may be some of the many risk factors for developing this disease.
 Signs of osteonecrosis are:

 • joint stiffness